 Enovix Corporation Investors: Please contact the Portnoy Law Firm to recover your losses; March 7, 2023 deadline

 LOS ANGELES, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Enovix Corporation. (“ENVX”) (NASDAQ: ENVX) investors that a lawsuit filed on behalf of investors that purchased securities Enovix Corporation (NASDAQ: ENVX) between February 22, 2021 and January 3, 2023, both dates inclusive.
+16, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Enovix Corporation. ("ENVX") ENVX investors that a lawsuit filed on behalf of investors that purchased securities Enovix Corporation ENVX between February 22, 2021 and January 3, 2023, both dates inclusive.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.